hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   independently by fused DFL16+class-LUT scheduler operations.
 Compact 4xL and 80xL DMA3D gathers replace the full C144x2100 materialization and reduce that point to 344,416 bytes.
+- Completed structural RGB binding staging: graph inputs/outputs use external binding regions, the selected three-op stem omits its full native input copy, and each striped RGB command DMA-stages its required rows.
+The focused block test checks 160 binding-to-TCDM DMA2D commands, one shared cascade, and a 313,440-byte compiled-block TCDM requirement; standalone RGB Conv keeps its validated full-copy path.
-- Next measured blocker: make the scheduler select direct input-binding staging only for the striped RGB stem cascade, removing its 43,008-byte excess without breaking standalone Conv.
-Then fuse each C64+C80 head Concat with its following C32-to-CHW pack to remove the 554,016-byte peak.
+- Next measured blocker: fuse each C64+C80 head Concat with its following C32-to-CHW pack to remove the 554,016-byte peak.
 Retain full tensor materialization only as the correctness fallback.
 - Prove compact public bindings and native internal layouts end to end.